 “This looks EXACTLY like Boston’s Holocaust memorial.
 Do they order these from a IKEA catalog?” -Gregoire

-It is not the worst memorial I’ve ever saw, but it is painfully forgettable.
+It is not the worst memorial I’ve ever seen, but it is painfully forgettable.

 #4 Polish Plaque